ComputeCanada/magic_castle/docs/design.md

 ## Using reference design to extend for a new cloud provider

-Magic Castle currently supports five cloud providers, but its design makes it easy to add new providers.
-This section presents a step-by-step guide to add a new cloud provider support to Magic Castle.
+Magic Castle currently supports six providers, but its design makes it easy to add new ones.
+This section presents a step-by-step guide to add a new provider support to Magic Castle.

 1. **Identify the resources**.
 Using the _Resource per provider_ table, read the cloud provider